Skip to main content

 • Registration with the Chamber of Commerce: Companies intending to supply services, engage in sales, trading, or manufacturing in the Netherlands must register with the Chamber of Commerce.
 This is a mandatory step for establishing a legal business presence.

-• Registration with the Dutch Tax Authorities as an Employer: Employers must register as a Dutch wage tax withholding agent with the Dutch tax authorities.
-This registration allows employers to calculate and remit wage tax and social security contributions on behalf of their employees.
+• Registration with the Dutch Tax Authorities as an Employer: Employers must register as a Dutch wage tax withholding agent with the Dutch Tax Administration.
+This registration allows employers to calculate and remit wage tax and employee insurance contributions on behalf of their employees.

 • Registration with the Dutch Tax Authorities as an Employee: Employees need to obtain a Dutch fiscal number, known as the “Burgerservicenummer” (BSN).
-Residents can obtain a BSN at their local municipality, while non-residents can acquire one at designated “Register Niet Ingezetenen” (RNI) desks.
+Residents can obtain a BSN at their local municipality, while certain non-residents can obtain one through an RNI desk.

 Ongoing Compliance Requirements

 • Dutch Personal Income Tax (PIT) Return: The Dutch tax year runs from January 1 to December 31.
-Tax returns are due by May 1 of the following year, and it is mandatory for taxpayers to file a return upon receiving an invitation from the Dutch tax authorities.
+Tax returns are generally due by May 1 of the following year, and taxpayers must file a return upon receiving an invitation from the Dutch Tax Administration.

 Pension Requirements